-Use of keywords is one of the parameters of crafting good headlines / titles for online articles.
-In the SEO speak, specific keywords are part of the language that a specific group or audience uses online.
+Use of keywords is one of the parameters of crafting good headlines/titles for online articles.
+In SEO speak, specific keywords are part of the language that a specific group or audience uses online.
 You should speak the language of your target audience in order to reach out to them.
 Besides, blog titles with relevant keywords are easy to be found among search results.
-For instance, the title “Latest Website Design Trends” is combined of two keywords: website design and design trends.
+For instance, the title “Latest Website Design Trends” is combined with two keywords: website design and design trends.
 Another example in this respect is the title “Website Design and Development Features for Law Professionals” combining three keywords.

-Do craft tittles or headlines in such a way so as to create a sense of urgency or immediacy among your readers, obviously according to the content of blog posts or articles.
+Do craft catchy article titles or headlines in such a way so as to create a sense of urgency or immediacy among your readers, obviously according to the content of blog posts or articles.
 Though this approach is a traditional one, it never fails to work.
 It hits the target audience and makes them spring into action.
-For example, the title “Promising Solutions to Design Mistakes in Your Business Website” highlights the possibility of a problem and suggests solutions to it, which makes businesses, think if their websites have user-friendly impeccable design.
+For example, the title “Promising Solutions to Design Mistakes in Your Business Website” highlights the possibility of a problem and suggests solutions to it, which makes businesses think if their websites have a user-friendly impeccable design.

 Controversy does always work.
 It piques people’s interest and arouses their curiosity.
 Somewhat controversial or negative titles stand many chances to hit the jackpot.
-For example, the title “Info graphic Design: To Invest or Not” hits the dilemma that many businesses go through.
-Such titles pique their interest in the subject and make them go through the content till the end.
+For example, the title “Infographic Design: To Invest or Not” hits the dilemma that many businesses go through.
+Such titles pique their interest in the subject and make them go through the content until the end.
 A little controversial or negative title makes people think.